 Meatballs, burgers and meatloaf slices

 A serve of meaty goodness combined with some cherry tomatoes and celery sticks make a great main lunch item.
 You can make a large batch of your child’s favourite and keep in the freezer ready to pop in their lunch box in the morning.
 A tasty, high protein, budget-friendly and quick option.
 For some inspiration check out these 20 Awesome Paleo Burger Recipes, 10 Mouthwatering Paleo Meatball Recipes, and these 40 Paleo Meatloaf Recipes.

 Good old nourishing eggs

-Hard boiled eggs are perfectly portable making them a great option for taking to school.
+Hard-boiled eggs are perfectly portable making them a great option for taking to school.
 Combined with some veggies, lettuce wraps, or a small salad, eggs make a perfect meal full of protein, fats, and nutrients for busy kids.
-A batch of hard boiled eggs will keep in the fridge for up to one week – another time saver on school mornings.
-And then of course, you can make devilled eggs – check out my three ways to make tasty devilled eggs here – or mayo curried egg salad in small cupcake casings.
+A batch of hard-boiled eggs will keep in the fridge for up to one week – another time saver on school mornings.
+And then, of course, you can make deviled eggs – check out my three ways to make tasty devilled eggs here – or mayo curried egg salad in small cupcake casings.

 For something a little more elaborate, check out my caramelised onion and carrot omelette roll up, which I think kids will love, or do it in reverse and wrap some egg omelette pancakes inside turkey or ham slices.